rrovetto/Metadata-Annotations/README.md

 ## Features
 - **Neutrality** - The Metadata Annotations Ontology aims to be neutral with respect to universe of discourse (target domain, topic area, etc.).
-- **Minimal commitments** - The ontology aims to may little to no commitments, ontological or otherwise.
-It does not use other ontologies, and therefore does not commit or force the user to import other ontologies.
+- **Minimal commitments** - The ontology aims to make little to no commitments, ontological or otherwise.
+It does not use other ontologies, and therefore does not force or commit the user to use, adopt or import other ontologies/resources.
 - **Formalism** - The current version is in OWL, but aims to be formalized or represented in other knowledge representation languages.

 ## Rights